-Mayor X wants to tackle traffic in her city's booming downtown district.
+Mayor X wants to tackle traffic in the booming downtown district of their city.
 She considers funding infrastructure improvements, like street widening and bus rapid transit (BRT) expansion, to address the issue, but her plans are costly and lack support from the city council.
 Disheartened, Mayor X prepares to declare defeat in the war on traffic until one of her aides suggests congestion pricing.

-When a road is empty, each additional driver has no practical impact on other vehicles; the total cost of that driver's trip is simply their own time and fuel expense.
+When a road is empty, each additional driver has no practical impact on other vehicles; the total cost of that trip for the is simply their own time and fuel expense.
 Once the road becomes sufficiently crowded, however, each additional car slows down its peers.
 In other words, the marginal driver imposes a congestion cost on other road users.
 Congestion pricing seeks to correct this negative externality.